top of page

 Which method works best for you?

-There isn’t a single best method, as a lot of it depends on your financial situation, family profile and plans.
+There is no single best method to avoid ABSD—it depends on your financial profile, family structure, and long-term plans.

 In fact, there are advanced structuring strategies that consist of layering methods in different orders (Document-able & un-documentable ones) to help investors own more properties, obtain higher financing and save on tax and expenses.